Volunteer in Peru

 Peru has a wealth of cultural sights but the country is very poor and lacks basic facilities including water sanitation and healthcare.
 If you are currently in the healthcare profession your skills will really be put to good use in Peru, but don’t worry if you have never done anything like this before you can before a general assistant.
 Illness, disease and HIV and Aids are a problem in Peru whilst in remote areas of the country people are unable to gain treatment.
 Local people will really appreciate you helping and you can make a huge impact in the lives of others on these types of projects.

 How to Apply

 Programs are open to all nationalities but most organisations require you to be aged over 18 and be able to enter Peru on a tourist visa.
 There are some trips for younger participants including summer taster volunteer trips for 16 - 17 year olds.
 No previous skills or experience is required to volunteer in Peru, only specialist roles require specific skills for example medical and healthcare programs.
+Most projects are English speaking but you will find that you will need to practise your Spanish skills with the locals so you will have a true immersion into the Peruvian way of life!
 Basic Spanish will come in helpful (view Spanish courses in Peru).

 Accommodation & What to Bring

 Some cultural exchange programs including living with a host family which can be a great experience, you will really get to know the family and be able to learn Spanish from them, whilst helping them with their English.
 Other accommodation is generally provided in the form of a hostel, hotel, or shared house, most of the time this is included in the placement fee but you can also arrange this independently.